mohamadsolouki/Computer-vision-emotion-detection/README.md

 - `uploads/`: This folder stores the uploaded images for analysis in the web application.
 - `logs/`: This folder contains TensorFlow logs generated during model training.
 It is ignored in the repository but will be created when running the application.
 - `app.py`: The main Flask application file that handles routes, image uploads, and real-time emotion detection.
-- `model.py` and `model.ipynb`: These files contain the code for creating and training the emotion detection model using Xception and transfer learning.
+- `model.py` and `model.ipynb`: These files contain the code for creating and training the emotion detection model.
 - `requirements.txt`: The file listing the required Python dependencies for the project.
 - `.gitignore`: The file specifying files and directories to be ignored by Git.
 - `LICENSE`: The license file for the project.